redhat-developer/odo/docs/proposals/odo-deploy.md

 This command will perform the following actions:

 #### Input validation
-- Check if the devfile  is v2.0.0 and that it specifies the expected outer-loop attributes.
+- Check if the devfile  is v2.0.0 and that it specifies the expected outer-loop metadata.
     - If not provided, display a meaningful error message.
 - Validate all arguments passed by the user.
     - If argument values are invalid, display a meaningful error message.